Kzumueller/BMMI02XX/README.md

 The following images show the application being used to translate fairly well-known texts in everyone's favourite languages: German and Latin

+(You might want to zoom in a bit to read the text.)

 ### German
 ![if this image can't be displayed, check out the /screenshots directory](./screenshots/OdeToJoy.png "Goethe's Ode to Joy")